 How long does telogen effluvium last?

 Telogen Effluvium can sometimes improve in a short time (4 to 6 months), or sometimes it can last for years, and this condition can become chronic telogen effluvium.

 You most likely have telogen effluvium if the doctor gently tugs on some hairs on your head and four or more hairs fall out.
 Also, the hairs will appear to be in the telogen phase, with a white bulb at the end of the hair that was on the scalp and no gel-like cover around that end.

 What vitamin should I take for hair loss?

-Biotin (B16 vitamin) is an important item for the cells of body and also a great helper when it comes to hair loss.
+Biotin (B16 vitamin) is an important item for the cells of the body and is also a great helper when it comes to hair loss.